Please get in touch!

 Interested in our services?
 Get in touch with us via the form below and we'll get back to you as soon as possible!

 - Attending several Seminars and courses in Property Investment Strategy, Landlord-Tenants issues, Selling and Buying Techniques

 - Bachelor of Science in Computer Science and completed courses for Master of Science in Management Information System at George Washington & American University ( USA)

 It is 16 years that Jafar is working in Real estate field both residential and commercial with about 500 successful deals so far.

 His awards: Hall of Fame, Platinum Club, 100% club

-- He is one of the rare agent who is skillful in selling homes(Residential), Commercial, Industrial and also businesses.
+- He is one of the rare agent who is skillful in selling homes(Residential), Investment properties (Commercial & Industrial),Businesses and also Leases.